Trahiega/the-dukes-game/docs/Player Characters/Saniel.md

 aliases: []
 ---
 # Saniel
-A Cleric of [[Eldath]].
+An Aasimar Cleric of [[Eldath]].
 Exceptionally beautiful, she has golden yellow hair and golden eyes.
 She is 40 years old.

 She wears plate armour.